guitardv/flight_planning/README.md

 If the option -t or --test is used, raw NOTAM data will be imported from files in the "example" subfolder, if available, instead of being downloaded.
-Example files names should start with the ICAO location id (uppercase) and end with an extansion corresponding to their format (.geoJSON or .aixm).
+Example files names should start with the ICAO location code (uppercase) and end with an extension corresponding to their format (.geoJSON or .aixm).
 Eg.: ./example/CYHU.geoJSON or ./example/KRSW_20230406.aixm
 /!\ The only format supported for now is geoJSON.